WDI-SEA/wdi-23-lessons/w01/d4/css/css-display-positioning/01box-model.md

 * does NOT have a background color (transparent)

 **Border**
-* _inside the element_
+* outside the width and height
 * a border that goes around the padding and content;
 * it IS affected by the background color of the element

 **Padding**
-* _inside the element_
+* outside the width and height
 * clears an area between the content and the border
-* it IS affected by the background color of the element
+* transparent so it takes on the background color of the element

 **Content**
 * _inside the element_
+* width and height properties affect content
 * where text and images appear
-* it IS affected by the background color of the element
+* affected by the color of the element

 ---